-- 1. Monitoring and evaluation strategy in place; - 2.
-Dashboard capturing key management information for decision-making purposes is in place and regularly updated; - 3.
-Monitoring IT systems and tools in place and operational; - 4.
-Monitoring plan in place and monitoring reports submitted to EIT management on a timely basis; - 5.
+- 1. Dashboard capturing key management information for decision-making purposes is in place and regularly updated; - 2.
+Monitoring IT systems and tools in place and operational; - 3.
+Monitoring plan in place and monitoring reports submitted to EIT management on a timely basis; - 4.
 Timely completion of reviews and comprehensive assessments pursuant to the EIT legal basis and the adopted methodology.